Tutorial series: Sketching fundamentals

 00:00

-Hello everybody, and welcome to the Shapr3D sketching tutorial.
-My name is Klaas Kuhnen.
-I'm a design faculty at Wayne State University teaching in industrial and interior design.
-I also run my own design consultancy studio, Kuhnen, with national and international clients.
+Hello everybody, and welcome to this Shapr3D sketching tutorial.
+My name is Klaas Kuhnen and I'm an Industrial Design Faculty at Wayne State University and run my own design consultancy, Studio Kuhnen with national and international clients.
 This video is dedicated to take a closer look at what sketches are and how they work in Shapr3D.
-Through various chapters, we will learn about...
+Through various chapters, we will learn about how to create and edit sketches, create geometry,

 About the instructor